snow-blade/custom_linux/README.md

 ## 2.Curl
 This is the implementation of the curl command.
 The curl command makes requests and downloads stuff over the internet.
 Check [this](https://asciinema.org/a/nqx2zxauPpK82EALEkHbaf671) asciinema for more info
 ## 3.Ls
-This is the implementation of the 'ls' command, it's made with a very short python script that displays the files in the current directory and their autorizations.
-Check [this](https://asciinema.org/a/elHnZm306W6owx6mL8r0UiquL) asciinema for more info
+This is the implementation of the 'ls' command, it's made with a very short python script that displays the files in the current directory and their autorizations.<br>  Check [this](https://asciinema.org/a/elHnZm306W6owx6mL8r0UiquL) asciinema for more info

 ### Contributions are open, Thanks